jpschewe/fll-sw/src/main/documentation/SetupInstructions.md

         * Server errors will show up here.
         * If you are running Windows XP or later, you may get prompted by the firewall dialog asking if Java has permission to use the network, you need to click Unlock otherwise clients won't be able to connect
       1. If the database has already been initialized, then you're done unless you want to change the challenge descriptor.
 If so, click on the setup database link.
 If the database has not been initialized, then you'll be redirected to the setup page.
-          1. Select the challenge descriptor or upload one and click submit
+          1. Upload the current database or select the challenge descriptor click the submit button next to the chosen option
           1. If this succeeds, click on the link to the main page
           1. From here you'll be instructed to enter a username and password.
 This is used to access all pages that can make changes or display information that the teams should not see.
       1. Goto the Instructions page for information on using these pages